 The mantle here seems to be fertile for production of magma.

 The Jemez was not the site of the first volcanism in northern New

 Mexico along the Rift.
 That honor probably belongs to the Ortiz

-Mountains south of the Jemez, which are between 30 and 40
+Mountains southeast of the Jemez, which are between 30 and